 View the Brévent-Flégère lift & piste map.

-- From Chamonix town centre, avoid the walk up the hill to the main Planpraz bubble lift – after all it’s not much fun walking in ski boots! – and take the drag lift (téléski) from the Savoy nursery slopes behind the Club Med hotel.
+- From Chamonix town centre, avoid the walk up the hill to the main Planpraz bubble lift – after all it’s not much fun walking in ski boots! – and take the drag lift (téléski) from the Savoy nursery slopes behind the Folie Douce hotel.
 This drops you off right at the lift.

 - New for Winter 2015-6: Beginner skiers don’t have to stick to the nursery slopes on the valley floor, as there is a dedicated mini-funicular to take beginners straight from the mid-station at Planpraz to the plateau’s easier slopes and drag lift.

 You can ski the whole Brévent-Flégère ski area on either the Mont Blanc Unlimited or Chamonix Le Pass lift passes.
 Read more about them in our winter guide or go straight to our Chamonix Resort Shop to book now online.